UCSF-CBI/c4/docs/software/singularity.md

 [alice@{{ site.devel.name }} lxc]$
 ```

-To run this as a batch job. we need to create a job script.
+To run this as a batch job, we need to create a job script.
-sbatch sing_r_base.bash:
 ```sh
 $ sbatch sing_r_base.bash
 Submitted batch job 1657